timwoodland/ansible_tutorial/README.md

-# ansible_tutorial
+# Ansible Tutorial

-Using this repo to follow an Ansible tutorial
+Using this repo to follow an Ansible tutorial from Lean Linux TV